danade002/ONPREM-AZURE-V2-TASK/README.md

 - `virtual_network`: Creates a virtual network.
 - `subnet`: Creates a subnet within the virtual network.
 - `resource_group`: Creates a resource group to deploy the infrastructure.

+## Key Vault and Secrets Management

+This configuration includes the management of Azure Key Vault and secrets with the following resources:

+- `random_password.generated_password`: Generates a random password with special characters.
+- `azurerm_key_vault_secret.existing`: Retrieves an existing secret from the Key Vault.
+- `azurerm_key_vault_secret.admin_login`: Stores the admin login in the Key Vault.
+- `azurerm_key_vault_secret.admin_login_password`: Stores the admin login password in the Key Vault.
+- `random_password.generated_secret_value`: Generates a random value for a secret.
+- `azurerm_key_vault_secret.generated_secret`: Stores the generated secret in the Key Vault.
+- `azurerm_key_vault.key_vault`: Configures the Azure Key Vault with access policies.

+## Administrator Credentials and Secret Options

+The following variables allow you to manage the administrator credentials and secrets:

+- `administrator_login`: The admin login username.
+- `administrator_login_password`: The admin login password.
+- `use_admin_credentials`: A flag to use provided admin credentials.
+- `use_existing_secret`: A flag to use an existing secret from Azure Key Vault.
+- `use_generate_secret`: A flag to generate a new secret.
+- `existing_secret_name`: The name of the existing secret to be used if `use_existing_secret` is set to true.

+### Using the Conditions for the Three Scenarios

+1. **Using Provided Admin Credentials**:
+   - Set `use_admin_credentials` to `true`.
+   - Ensure `administrator_login` and `administrator_login_password` are provided in `dev.tfvars`.

+2. **Using an Existing Secret**:
+   - Set `use_existing_secret` to `true`.
+   - Set `existing_secret_name` to the name of the existing secret in the Key Vault.
+   - Ensure `use_admin_credentials` and `use_generate_secret` are set to `false`.

+3. **Generating a New Secret**:
+   - Set `use_generate_secret` to `true`.
+   - Ensure `use_admin_credentials` and `use_existing_secret` are set to `false`.

+By setting the appropriate flags, you can control whether to use provided admin credentials, an existing secret, or generate a new secret dynamically.

+---

+This README file provides a comprehensive guide for setting up the Azure Terraform infrastructure, including the use of conditions for administrator credentials and secret management.